lempiy/Peeromant/README.md

 #### About

-Peeromant is peer-to-peer browser base file transfer system built on top of [WebRTC](https://webrtc.org/) .
+Peeromant is peer-to-peer browser-based file transfer system built on top of [WebRTC](https://webrtc.org/) .
 Project is on development stage, currently provides following possibilities/features.